Canberra Railway Museum: Re-establishment

 Members of the Canberra Railway Museum become members of both organisations and elect different directors to each company.

 Capital Region Heritage Rail Limited was registered with the Australian Charities and Not-for-profits Commission (ACNC) to operate in both the Australian Capital Territory and New South Wales under sub-type 2014, Advancing Culture.

 The vision of Capital Region Heritage Rail Limited is "To protect the valuable Heritage Rail Assets in our care whilst refocusing the Canberra Railway Museum activities towards its core purpose for the benefit of the Canberra / Capital region and its people."

 The directors of the company stated in their first annual report of June 2018 that they "have maintained a clear focus on the protection of the assets and our people, as well as maintaining strong financial discipline.
 Work, Health and Safety has been a key part of this focus, with both the broad policy and more detailed site procedures now in place".
 They also stated that "While the final transfer of some assets is dependent on the liquidator obtaining court approval as part of the finalisation of his work, recent developments have seen the company gain effective control of both the museum site and the valuable heritage assets.
 While the long term occupancy of the Kingston site remains to be formalised the message coming from Government is encouraging."

 Museum exhibits

-A complete list of exhibits as of November 2020 can be found on this PDF file.
+A complete list of exhibits as of November 2020 can be found in this PDF file.
 Another list is also on their website.
 Some of the exhibits before 2016 were as follows.